sd4483/Obsidian/Software Testing/Lecture 01 (Introduction).md

 	- This is where we check whether the implementation meets the specification.
 5. **Validation**
 	- After verifying the specification, if the client requirements are satisfied, in this step we could say we satisfied the requirements.
+	- If what we built at the end is not what the client wants, that means our specification was wrong and we might even have to rebuild the entire software.
 ---
 #### **A simple example:**